statisticalbiotechnology/and/percolator_code_notes.md

 One should try to avoid passing boolean variables as function parameters.
 Instead of passing a boolean it's usually better to simply create two different functions.

-It's unclear what the purpose of the *Crux*-macro is in Caller.cpp.
+It's unclear what the purpose of the *CRUX*-macro is in Caller.cpp.
 Generally, there might be too many macro-definitions in the source code.

 #### Too Many Flags?